erikkastelec/hass-WEM-Portal/info.md

 Component uses webscraping to get all the sensor data from the Weishaupt WEM Portal (Expert view) and makes it available in [Home Assistant](https://home-assistant.io/).

+## Installation

+Full restart of the Home Assistant is required.
+Restarting from GUI won't work, due to missing dependencies.

 ## Configuration

 Entities specified under resources are added to home-assistant.